 During hot summer months, provide some shade to prevent potential damage.
 Midnight Marvel hardy hibiscus is recommended for USDA hardiness zone 4 – 9.

 This plant also thrives in warm temperatures of 68° to 75° degrees Fahrenheit.

 The Rose Mallow prefers regular watering as they are not drought tolerant.
 Watering this plant regularly will result in lush foliage and larger flowers.

 With insufficient water, the flower buds will start dropping, and the plant will become vulnerable to diseases and insects.

-Feed this plant high-quality organic fertilizer, and place fresh compost topping annually for optimal growth and striking flower color.
+Feed this plant high-quality organic fertilizer every 2-3 weeks during the growing season, and place fresh compost topping annually for optimal growth and striking flower color.

 The Hibiscus ‘Midnight Marvel’ tolerates a range of soil types, neutral or acidic, clay or sand.

-Since these plants are native to the swampy locations, moist, well drained soil is best.
+Since these plants are native to swampy locations, moist, well-drained soil is best.

 Moreover, it grows well along ponds as it offers the right soil moisture.